-In 2001 she assumed the role of editor for the magazine.
+In 2001 she assumed the role of editor for Technical Analysis.
 Her responsibilities included creating content to educate retail traders and active investors.
 She has interviewed numerous prominent industry professionals and presented workshops on trading strategies at the World Money Show in Toronto, Canada.

 Jayanthi received her BA from the College of Wooster, Ohio, and her MBA from York College of Pennsylvania.